 Allergy Protection

-Latex hybrid mattresses are great at keeping allergens in check.
+Latex hybrid mattresses can keep bedroom allergens in check.
 Natural latex naturally resists the growth of microbes, so it creates an unfriendly environment for them.
 Plus the pocketed coils in these hypoallergenic mattresses promote airflow, which helps to reduce moisture.

 This, in turn, enhances the latex comfort layer’s ability to combat the growth of mattress mold and bacteria.
 Moreover, the fabric or foam casings of the pocketed coils are effective in preventing dust buildup, making them better at fighting dust-related issues.